5 Reasons to Shop Local This Saturday (And Every Day)

 BY EDDIE NICOLAU

 But as convenient as remote shopping from big stores may be, small businesses are an important part of local communities and economies.
-Actually, they make up about 28 million jobs in the U.S., so they’re kind of a big deal for our national economy, too.
+Actually, they make up about 99.7% of businesses in the U.S., so they’re kind of a big deal for our national economy, too.
 Here’s why we think shopping local is important for this coming Small Business Saturday—and, really, every day.

 Go on, they won’t bite.
 Ask someone behind the counter what their favorite thing on the menu is, and you’ll probably get an earful of knowledge.